ResonantHbbHgg/bbggLimits/toyStudy/README.md

 You will get a plot like this:
 ![Cut-n-count results](figs/fig_cut_n_count.png)

-As we can see the relationship between the limit and &Sqrt(N_bkg) is indeed linear.
+As we can see the relationship between the limit and &Sqrt;(N_bkg) is indeed linear.
 However, we also notice that the line does not cross zero.
 That means that there is an offset in the scaling of the limits.
 We are at the level of small number of events in the background.
 From the backgound `mgg` shape `dN/dmgg = 2 events/GeV`.
 If we